gmosx/xrpl-sdk-rust/README.md

 ## Status

-The software is under active development (pre-alpha) and the API is expected to change.
+This work is under active development (pre-alpha) and the API is expected to change.
 It's not considered ready for use in production.

 ### Roadmap